fuzzymfx/fuzzymfx.github.io/content/current.md

 A sad part of all of this is leaving RadiusAI.
 I have been with the company for more than seven months, and I loved it here.
 In the end, difficult decisions have to be taken for the greater good, and while this was an amazing experience and a great place for growth, it's time for me to leave, take flight, learn to fetch food, and build my own nest.
 I am going to miss my team, and the office.
 The weekend get-togethers at pubs and breweries, and me forcing everyone to come out for lunch and play carrom have been the highlights of my time here.
 I am forever grateful to Rachna and indebted to Ram for making this happen.
 To the team, I will miss you guys, and I hope we cross paths again.
 Here's to the good times, and the memories we made, 🥂!

 The end of June and the beginning of this month was an extremely emotional goodbye.
-This unfolds in two parts:
+This unfolds in three parts:

 1. I met with my childhood best friends from all phases of my life, toghether, had an amazing weekend in Mumbai, and bid adeiu to them.
 It was a nostalgia trip, and it felt very content to see them become friends.